johannheyne/wordpress-toolset/README.markdown

 ===============

 This WordPress plugin provides tools to configure WordPress and tools to get things done.
-Its about NOT separately managing all the same code on every WordPress theme.
+Its about NOT separately managing all the same functionality code on every WordPress theme.

 Strategie
 ---------------